ekoontz/dag-unify/README.md

 :fail
 ```

+## Refs

+In Clojure, a DAG may be represented by Clojure map where the values
+of keys may be refs (http://clojure.org/refs).

-If one argument to `unify` is a map with a key whose value is a
+If one argument or more arguments to `unify` is a map with a key whose
-reference, then the resulting unified map's value will also be a reference:
+value is a reference, then the return value for that key will also be
+a reference, and the reference's value will be combined recursively
+via unification.
+For example, `foo`'s value for `:a` is a reference to
+the value `{:b 42}`:

 ```
 (let [foo {:a (ref {:b 42})}